Boeing 247: Design and development

-The 247 was able to fly on one engine.
-With controllable-pitch propellers (standard equipment on the 247D), the 247 could maintain 11500 ft at maximum gross takeoff weight on one engine.
-Aside from its size and the wing spar obstructing the cabin, its combination of features became the standard for the Douglas DC-1 and other airliners before World War II.
+The 247 could fly on one engine.
+With controllable-pitch propellers, the 247 could maintain 11500 ft at maximum gross weight on one engine.
+Aside from its size, much lower wing loading, and the wing spar obstructing the cabin, many of its features became the norm for airliners, including the Douglas DC-1, before World War II.
 Originally planned as a 14-passenger airliner powered by Pratt & Whitney R-1690 Hornet radial engines, the preliminary review of the design concept by United Air Lines' pilots had resulted in a redesign to a smaller, less capable configuration, powered by R-1340 Wasp engines.

-One concern of the pilots was that no airfield then in existence, in their view, could safely take an eight-ton aircraft.
-They also objected to the use of Hornet engines, as the Hornet had a problem with detonation when running on the available low octane fuel, and suffered from excessive vibration.
-Pratt & Whitney's chief engineer, George Mead, knew the problem would be resolved eventually, but P&W's president, Frederick Rentschler acquiesced to the airline pilots' unanimous demand.
+One concern of the pilots was that in their view, few airfields could safely take an eight-ton aircraft.
+They also objected to the Hornet engines, which had a detonation problem when using the available low octane fuel, and suffered from excessive vibration.
+Pratt & Whitney's chief engineer, George Mead, knew the problem would be resolved eventually, but P&W's president, Frederick Rentschler acquiesced to the airline pilots' demand.
 The decision created a rift between Mead and Rentschler.
 Despite the disagreements, the 247 would be Boeing's showcase exhibit at the 1933 Chicago World's Fair.

-The cockpit windshield of the first 247s was angled forward, instead of the conventional aft sweep.
-This was the design solution, similar to that adopted by other contemporary aircraft, to the problem of lighted control panel instruments reflecting off the windshield at night, but it turned out that the forward-sloping windshield would reflect ground lights instead, especially during landings, and it also increased drag slightly.
-By the introduction of the 247D, the windshield was sloped aft in the usual way, and the night-glare problem was resolved by installing an extension (the glarescreen) over the control panel.
+The slope of the early 247's windshield was reversed from normal.
+This was a design solution, also used on other contemporary aircraft, to the problem of control panel instrument lights reflecting off the windshield, but the reversed windshield reflected ground lights instead, especially during landings, and it also increased drag.
+By the introduction of the 247D, the windshield was sloped normally, and the glare was resolved with a glarescreen extension over the panel.

-Boeing considered safety features carefully, building in structural strength and incorporating design elements that enhanced passenger comfort and well-being, such as the thermostatically controlled, air conditioned, and sound-deadened cabin.
-The crew included a pilot and copilot, as well as a flight attendant (then known as a "stewardess"), who could tend to passenger needs.
-The main landing gear did not fully retract; a portion of the wheels extended below the nacelles, typical of designs of the time, as a means of reducing structural damage in a wheels-up landing.
+Boeing incorporated design elements to enhance passenger comfort, such as the thermostat controlled, air conditioned, and noise-proofed cabin.
+The crew included a pilot and copilot, as well as a flight attendant (then known as a "steward"), who could tend to passenger needs.
+The main landing gear did not fully retract; the wheels extended slightly below the nacelles, typical of designs of the time, as a means of reducing structural damage in a wheels-up landing.
 The tailwheel was not retractable.
 While the Model 247 and 247A had speed-ring engine cowlings and fixed-pitch propellers, the Model 247D incorporated NACA cowlings and variable-pitch propellers.